Skip to main content

 Fatemi is being honored for “contributions to the understanding of the spin and momentum structure of quarks and gluons in the proton through the novel development and application of jet reconstruction tools in polarized proton collisions.”

 Fatemi’s research focuses on accelerator based nuclear and particle physics.
-She is currently a member of the STAR
+She is currently a

 By Jenny Wells-Hosley